Taritsyn/BundleTransformer/NuGet/BundleTransformer.Yui/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of YUI Compressor for .NET 2.5.0.
+   Added support of the YUI Compressor for .NET 2.7.0.

    ====================
    POST-INSTALL ACTIONS